burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Finally, we would like to mention that the default template argument type must occur at the end of the class or variable template.

 > However, there is one subtle thing about function templates.
 For function templates, strictly speaking, it's not a requirement that the default template argument type must occur at the end.
-It is so because there is a rich type deduction template mechanism for function templates.
+It is so because there is exist a rich type deduction template mechanism for function templates.

 ## Template Instantiation

 Templates can be instantiated in two forms:

 * **Implicit instantiation.** The compiler will generate a specialization for the template only when it needs the definition.
 For example, the compiler instantiates a class template as a result of a definition of an object with of specific template instantiated type.
 All member function definitions in the class template are templates.
 When the code for member functions of the class template is needed, they are generated by the compiler.

 If the member of the template class is not needed by the program, then the compiler will not create instances of a member function or anything that is not required.

 Example of implicit template class instantiation: